yusufaine/tp/docs/UserGuide.md

 **Q: If I typed in 'clear' or 'reset' in the command bar, will it take effect immediately?**<br>
 It will not take effect immediately.
 A confirmation prompt will allow you to confirm your decision.
 Alternatively, you can specify the prefix -f to clear or reset without any confirmation prompt.

+**Q: With the find command, Can I exclude recipes with ingredients that I don't have?**<br>
+Unfortunately, our application only allows you to find recipes base on what you have.

 [<sub>return to table of content</sub>](#table-of-content)